nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.8.1 =
+* changed: constrain by height for background images that are taller than they are wide

 = 4.8.0 =
 * added: ability to resize images outside media library via scheduled or bulk optimization